ravron/ravron.com/content/posts/unifi-cable-modem/index.md

 I could see that while my router's WAN1 port was correctly forwarding traffic masquerading as the pseudo-ethernet port's address, packets 3 and 5 were TCP retransmissions — my laptop was retransmitting packets after receiving no response for a second.
-Packets 2, 4, and 6 made it clear what's going on.
+Packets 2, 4, and 6 made it clear what was going on.
 In each of those packets, the modem broadcasted an ARP request, asking the owner of `192.168.100.2` to identify itself.
 Because my router didn't respond, the modem didn't know how to reply to the TCP packets coming in from `192.168.100.2`, and